junxit/us-congress-bills-110/derived/amendments.md

 ### 41 U.S.C. § 423

-> by striking “or consultant” and inserting “consultant, lawyer, or lobbyist”;
+> by striking “or consultant” and inserting “consultant, lawyer, or lobbyist”; and

 | | |
 |---|---|